oslabs-beta/obServerJS/README.md

 # obServerJS
-A server-side application to support request/response debugging, streamlined endpoint testing, and middleware transparency.
+A server-side application to support request/response debugging, multiple endpoint testing, and middleware transparency.

 # ***Quick Setup***
 This will be a two step process that includes: